21 Essential Kitchen Tools Every Cook Should Have

 Bake up a hearty casserole or sweet sheet cake with this versatile dish.
 These come in pretty colors, so find one that matches your dishes; you’ll want to serve right out of it.
 See how many ways we love our 13x9s.

 Once I handled an immersion blender, I kissed my standing blender goodbye.
 This handheld tool makes it so easy to blend soups, smoothies, and pestos with the push of a button.
 I find much easier to handle than a traditional blender, and it’s great because it takes up much less space, too.
-Read on for more tips for how to use an immersion blender.

 Wash fruits and drain pasta, veggies and other boiled foods.
 I like a colander that can balance on the edges of my sink, but a classic footed colander is just fine.
 Look for metal or ceramic, which are sturdier than plastic.